 United States--District of Columbia--Washington (D.C.).

-Note: Some images may have black bars on the sides or top if the original image does not conform to the 8x12 dimensions.
+Note: Some images may have white bars on the sides or top if the original image does not conform to the 8x12 dimensions.

 Source: Library of Congress, Washington, D.C.